 Doing well in your letting & estate agent digital marketing is essential for generating leads and property instructions.
 This is applicable regardless if your agency is on the high street or online.

 A massive part of any letting/estate agent digital marketing is Google Ads – although many agents are inexperienced or confused on how it all works.

-- Ever wondered how much Howsy pays to show in ads when the term “Cheap Letting Agent” is searched for?
+- Ever wondered how much Howsy pays to show in ads when the term “Online Letting Agent” is searched for?

 - Or are you keen to know which letting/estate agent search terms have the highest % in conversion rates?

 - Perhaps you’re interested in setting up your own letting/estate agent online advertising campaigns?

 We’ll cover in this article the above questions, the in’s and out’s of how Google Ads can help estate/letting agents and our top tips to maximise landlord & property owner leads.

 A quick plug on our behalf!
 If you’re an agent looking to get more leads, ensure you list your agency on Rentround.

 We allow sellers & landlords to compare fees & ratings of agents in their area.
 If a lead likes the look of your agency, we pass their details onto you for a deal to be made.
 Learn more about Rentround & get a trial here.

 Alternatively if you are interested in running your Google Ads but want further assistance, feel free to contact us.